CCBR/HowTos/docs/R-package/create-from-conda/0_setup.md

 Dependency B version >= 2.5
 ```

 The conda build will be able to resolve.
-This is a simplied version of a what are more often complex dependency structures, but it is an important concept in conda package building that will inevitably arise as a package's dependencies become more specific.
+This is a simplified version of a what are more often complex dependency structures, but it is an important concept in conda package building that will inevitably arise as a package's dependencies become more specific.